govuk-one-login/mobile-wallet-tech-docs/README.md

 #### A note on layouts and ToC

 When you set a header link the tech docs load the `index.html.md.rb` found at the path you set the link to.
 For example setting a `header_link` to  `Support: /contact/support` will load the file found at `source/contact/support/index.html.md.rb`.
-Although the page will load correctly, it will not be included in the ToC with all the other pages and subfolders contained in.
+Although the page will load correctly, it will not be included in the ToC.
 To find the page again the user must click on the header link.

 The result of this is that once you move to any page in the ToC you cannot easily find your way back to the `index.html.md.rb` content.
 This can be quite confusing for a user.